Please Add Preloader

 alt="giant guitar decorated with pumpkins"

-As Chattanooga faded in the rear window we looked forward to wending our way along roads with the randomly curated country song playlist blaring.
+As Chattanooga faded in the rear window we looked forward to wending our way along roads.
+Listening to our randomly curated country song playlist blaring away as the van covered more miles.
 Smokey Mountains here we come & all aboard for Pigeon Forge.

-Night was closing in by the time we got there but there was just enough time to dye my hair neon orange by the side of the van before the sun finally set.
+Night was closing in by the time we arrived but there was just enough time to dye my hair neon orange.
+This was achieved sitting by the side of the van before the sun finally set.

-Next day we caught the shuttle from the RV park to Dollywood for a day out trying to figure out if Dolly really does.
+Next day we caught the shuttle from the RV park to Dollywood for a day out.
+Our mission to try & figure out if Dolly really does.
 I know who Dolly is or at least I thought I did.

-However I couldn’t help but be moved by the grim tale of her early years or be impressed that someone who had built such an impressive empire still gives generously to those who don’t have.
+However I couldn’t help but be moved by the grim tale of her early years.
+Or be impressed by someone who had built such an impressive empire yet still gives generously to those who don’t have.

 Dollywood Ride